 Photos for websites would typically also be ok with a smartphone, but if you want to be able to have a little more control over editing the photo and photoshopping the photos you take, buying a compact camera or an entry-level DSLR would be my advice.

-If you want high-quality photos which allow you to have a lot of control over the editing of your photos and can be zoomed and blown up, then you need a DSLR camera.
+If you want high-quality photos that will allow you to have a lot of control over the editing of your photos and can be zoomed and blown up, then you need a DSLR camera.

 Let’s look at a few of each and I can show you what to look for.